 - Do you think you get enough recognition for your work?

-- Do would like to receive feedback, in-person or virtual?
+- Would like to receive feedback, in-person or virtual?

 Also read: Five Ways To Build Better Teams